handmade success

 Selling CBD online

-Similarly, most major online marketplaces (Amazon, Etsy) do not allow CBD product listings.
-Your best distribution channels are your own website, speciality CBD directories, and wholesale relationships with local retailers.
+Most major online marketplaces (Amazon, Etsy) don’t allow CBD product listings.
+Better distribution channels are your own website, specialty CBD directories, and wholesale relationships with local retailers.
+Some specialty ecommerce platforms are designed for CBD sellers and have pre-negotiated processor relationships.
+Worth exploring before you build on a general platform.

-On your website, be careful about how you describe your products.
-Your claims are your legal exposure.
-Keep the language around wellness, quality, and the experience — not around specific conditions or outcomes.
+On your website, keep the language around wellness, quality, and experience, not around specific conditions or outcomes.

 Tracking your CBD inventory